dschnare/generator-mighty/Readme.md

 # Mighty

-A Yeoman generator that uses mighty-mail to build responsive HTML emails.
+A Yeoman generator that uses [Mighty Mail](https://github.com/dschnare/mighty-mail) to build responsive HTML emails.

+# Installation

+	npm install yo gulp generator-mighty -g

 # Usage

-	npm install yo gulp generator-mighty -g

-	mkdir myemailproj
+	mkdir emailproj
-	cd myemailproj
+	cd emailproj
 	yo mighty
 	yo mighty:email my-email

-# Generators
+# The Generators

 ## Mighty

 	yo mighty [--sass]

-If the command line option `--sass` is specified then the SASS styles from the mighty-mail module will be copied to the root of the email project.
-Otherwise the LESS styles from mighty-mail will be copied to the root of the email project.
+If the command line option `--sass` is specified then the SASS styles from Mighty Mail will be copied to the root of the email project.
+Otherwise the LESS styles from Mighty Mail will be copied to the root of the email project.

+The following structure will be generated for your Mighty project:

+	emails/
+	images/
+	styles/
+	build/
+	node_modules/
+	package.json
+	gulpfile.js
+	gulpfile.config.js
+	.gitignore

-The mighty project generator scaffolds a new mighty-mail email project.
-Mighty projects use gulp as a build system and comes with a custom gulpfile that takes care of the following tasks:
+The Mighty project generator scaffolds a new Mighty Mail email project.
+Mighty projects use [gulp](http://gulpjs.com/) as a build system and comes with a custom gulpfile that takes care of the following tasks:

 - Linting and compiling all JSX files
 - Inlining Reactjs components into the HTML document.